Spring Garden Revival

 Stormwater Management & MS4 Compliance During Weed Control Operations in Bridgewater

 Bridgewater’s stormwater management is governed by MS4 permit requirements under the Clean Water Act.
-Best management practices prevent chemical runoff into storm drains, protecting Massachusetts Bay, Cape Cod Bay, Buzzards Bay, and local rivers and ponds.
-Mixing and loading must occur at least 100 feet from storm drains or water bodies, with secondary containment for storage.
+Best management practices prevent chemical runoff into storm drains, protecting Massachusetts Bay, Cape Cod Bay, and local rivers.
+Mixing and loading of products must occur at least 100 feet from storm drains or water bodies, with secondary containment for storage.
 Immediate spill response and proper equipment wash water management are required.
-Long-term, IPM reduces chemical loads in water bodies, supporting aquatic ecosystem health and municipal sustainability goals.
-Large-scale applications require reporting and may be inspected by municipal environmental officers.
-For standards, see MassDEP Stormwater Management Standards and EPA NPDES.
+Long-term protection includes reducing chemical loads through IPM and integrating with municipal climate action initiatives.
+Reporting, inspection, and enforcement are coordinated with municipal environmental officers and MassDEP Stormwater Management Standards.

 Bridgewater Engineering Division